How the zeitgeist influences trends

 - This is a recurring pulse and provides an understanding of which primal needs could be the next favoured.

 Where trends start…

-Let’s pause for a moment and consider the green period, which we are now experiencing the tail end of.
+We first consider the green period (2000 - 2015).
 It took hold in the early years of this century.
 There are obvious links with the 1950s.
 The group experience is important, except that you now get to decide with which group you wish to bond.
 Saving energy together, for example, is a bonding activity.

 The yellow period is marked by dislocation; digital disruption and tensions between population groups.
 Healthcare, mobility, everything is up for debate.
 A growing generation of millennials is in the thick of it and has adopted a permanent, critical view of how things could be done differently and better organised.
 The yellow period, typically, is the domain of emotion and freedom.